What makes our olive oil so beneficial for your hair?

 The people

 The final component of that deep respect is the community that cultivates the oil.
 This aspect of our supply chain is like a family tie binding us to the place we called home.
 We wire the money directly to the monastery at Qozhaya.
-My cousin picks it up and he uses it to pay the debts of the monastery and to disperse aid to the surrounding community.

 When you realize how deeply connected we all are—to each other, to the earth, to people across the world—you feel that connection when you apply the oils, and you know that your money went directly to aid and support the artisans and the workers.